FuZhongyuan/AgentLaboratory-fzy/README.md

   <img src="media/AgentLab.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">
 </p>

-- Agent Laboratory also supports **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other’s research.
+- Agent Laboratory also supports **AgentRxiv**, a framework where autonomous research agents can upload, retrieve, and build on each other's research.
 This allows agents to make cumulative progress on their research.

 <p align="center">
   <img src="media/agentrxiv.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">